yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 - All environment variables prefixed with `YARN_` are automatically used to override the matching configuration settings.
 So for example, adding `YARN_NPM_REGISTRY_SERVER` into your environment will change the value of [`npmRegistryServer`](/configuration/yarnrc#npmRegistryServer).

-### Take a look to the [integration tests](https://github.com/yarnpkg/berry#current-status)
+### Take a look to the integration tests

-We now run daily end-to-end tests against various popular JavaScript tools in order to make sure that we never regress - or to be notified when those tools do.
+We now run daily [end-to-end tests](https://github.com/yarnpkg/berry#current-status) against various popular JavaScript tools in order to make sure that we never regress - or to be notified when those tools do.

 Consulting the sources for those tests is a great way to check whether some special configuration values have to be set when using a particular toolchain.

+### Don't use `bundleDependencies`

+The `bundleDependencies` (or `bundledDependencies`) is an artifact of the past that used to let you define a set of packages that would be stored as-is within the package archive, `node_modules` and all.
+This feature has many problems:

+- It uses `node_modules`, which doesn't easily allow different install strategies such as Plug'n'Play.
+- It encodes the hoisting inside the package, which is the exact opposite of what we aim for
+- It messes with the hoisting of other packages
+- Etc, etc, etc

+So how to replace them?
+There are different ways:

+- If you need to patch a package, just fork it or reference it through `file:` or `portal:` (it's perfectly fine even for transitive dependencies to use those protocols).

+- If you need to ship a package to your customers as a standalone package, bundle it yourself using Webpack, Rollup, or similar tools.

 ### If required: install the `node-modules` plugin